Academic-ID/academicAI/Responsible AI in Academia.md

   inputs and parameter settings.
 - Investigate whether the model exhibits inconsistencies or contradictions in its outputs.
 Design tests that probe for logical inconsistencies, such as asking the AI to reason about equivalent problems framed in different ways.
 - Ask the model to assess its confidence in its conclusions where relevant.
-Treat the AI's confidence scores as a valuable source of information, but critically examine the reasons behind its uncertainty.

 ### Interrogate decision-making processes